Starman (DC Comics): Theodore Knight

 Theodore Henry Knight is a 1940s DC Comics superhero who wore a red costume with a finned helmet and a green cape, and wielded a "gravity rod" (later "cosmic rod") which enabled him to fly and fire energy bolts.
 He is a member of the Justice Society of America.

 Starman of 1951

 The Starman of 1951 is a superhero who operated in the DC Universe in 1951.
 In pre-Crisis continuity, the Starman of the 1950s was actually Batman, who briefly took up that mantle in Detective Comics #247 (September 1957), using variants of his usual equipment, but with a star motif instead of a bat, due to him having been hypnotized to be given a fear of bats in the belief that this would render him incapable of being a hero.

 Post-Crisis, the character was retconned in Starman Secret Files and Origins.
-The name was first used by the original Dr. Mid-Nite, Charles McNider.
+The name was first used by the original Doctor Mid-Nite, Charles McNider.
 When David Knight, son of the original Starman, is drawn back in time, he takes over the identity from McNider for a brief period.